Dongjia0601/Software-Project/README.md

 - **Original:** ~300 line monolithic class handling everything
 - **Modified:**
   - Renamed to `GuiController` for clarity
-  - Expanded to ~4000 lines with comprehensive features
+  - Expanded with comprehensive features
   - **Then refactored** into 10+ specialized managers:
     - `BrickRenderer`
     - `GameBoardRenderer`